shamblett/dart-1-billion-row-challenge/README.md

 The goal is to start by obeying the rules(part 1), and then see what happens if you use external libraries and better-suited file handling/processing functionality, i.e. using FFI(part 2).

+The following results should be measured against the average timing(3 runs) for the python script calc_python_base_py which on the test machine was approx 500 seconds.

+# Results

+All timings are averaged over 3 runs.

+## Part 1